-B2.
-My OP/ATAR is not high enough for the Bachelor of Medical Studies.
+C3.
+My ATAR is not high enough for the Bachelor of Medical Studies.
 What can I do to improve my competitiveness?

 If your Year 12 results are not high enough to meet the standard entry requirements, you may want to consider enrolling in a relevant undergraduate program, such as Bond’s Bachelor of Biomedical Science.
 Once you have completed 1.5 years (or more) of full-time equivalent study in your chosen undergraduate program, your academic rank will be assessed on the GPA from that program.
 Your high school results will not be taken into consideration.
 You would then be able to apply to the Bachelor of Medical Studies as an undergraduate applicant, following the process set out in the entry requirements for Undergraduate Applicants.
 Please refer to the entry assessment table for more information.

-You should enrol in a Graduate Diploma or Masters and complete at least one year full time equivalent study in a recognised course-work program.
+You could enrol in a Graduate Diploma or Master's and complete at least one year full-time equivalent study in a recognised course-work program.
 The GPA for this program will then form the basis of calculating your academic rank.
 Please refer to the entry assessment table for more information.